 Bolus was a 1972 graduate of Boston College and played for the legendary Chuck Daly who coached the 1989 and 1990 Detroit Pistons to consecutive NBA championships.
 Bolus was the nation's third leading scorer as a freshman at VMI before transferring to Boston College.
 He coached high school basketball for 8 years.
 He has been married since 1974 to Shela Bolus and together they have two children, Chris and Josh.

-He was once co-host of a live call-in television show, Full Court Live, and served as player selector for five years for the McDonald's Derby Classic All-Star Game.
+He was once co-host of a live call-in television show, Full Court Live, and served as player selector for four years for the McDonald's Derby Classic All-Star Game held in Louisville, KY.

 He is America's most experienced active basketball scout/camp director.
 With such an elite basketball resume it is easy to see that Rick Bolus has nationwide influence and is a well-recognized name in the basketball world.
-Let his High Potential "Basketball Recruiting Service and "Blue-Chip" Basketball Camp take your game to its highest potential this coming summer!
+Let his High Potential "Basketball Recruiting Service and "Blue-Chip" Basketball Camp take your game to its highest potential this coming summer-You won’t regret it!